ishank-dev/Text-Genre-Classifier/README.md

 # text-genre-classifier
-Classify any text into various genres based on the plor summary of the text
+Classify any text into various genres based on the plot summary of the text

 ## The model is trained and tested on the following dataset
 http://www.cs.cmu.edu/~ark/personas/